Die Freundin

 Die Freundin and other lesbian magazines of that era such as Frauenliebe (Love of Women) represented a part-educational and part-political perspective, and they were assimilated with the local culture.
 Die Freundin published short stories and novellas.
 Renowned contributors were pioneers of the lesbian movement like Selli Engler or Lotte Hahm.
 The magazine also published advertisements of lesbian nightspots, and women could place their personal advertisements for meeting other lesbians.
 Women's groups related to the Bund für Menschenrecht and Die Freundin offered a culture of readings, performances, and discussions, which was an alternative to the culture of bars.
-This magazine was usually critical of women for what they viewed as "attending only to pleasure", with a 1929 article urging women, "Don't go to your entertainments while thousands of our sisters mourn their lives in gloomy despair."
+This magazine was usually critical of women for what they viewed as "attending only to pleasure", with a 1929 article urging women: "Don't go to your entertainments while thousands of our sisters mourn their lives in gloomy despair."

 Die Freundin, along with other gay and lesbian periodicals, was shut down by the Nazis after they came to power in 1933.
 But even before the rise of the Nazis, the magazine faced legal troubles during the Weimar Republic.
 From 1928 to 1929, the magazine was shut down by the government under a law that was supposed to protect youth from "trashy and obscene" literature.
 During these years, the magazine operated under the title Ledige Frauen (Single Women).

 Publication dates

 Die Freundin appeared from 1924 to 1933 in Berlin, distributed by BfM.
-It was a joint federation of the BfM and Bundes fur Ideale Frauenfreundschaft (translated to "Covenant for Women's Friendships").
+It was a joint federation of the BfM and Bundes für Ideale Frauenfreundschaft (translated to "Covenant for Women's Friendships").
 It was initially located in the Kaiser-Friedrich-Strasse 1 in Berlin-Pankow in 1925.
 As early as 1927, it had a branch office in the Neue Jakobstraße 9 in Berlin-Mitte, which according to the data of 1932 was staffed between 9am-6pm.

 Die Freundin was available in major retailers across all of Germany and Austria.
-Additionally, street vendors and magazine dealers in Berlin sold the publication at a price of 30 Pfennig in 1924-1925; then the price rose to 20 Pfennig.
+Additionally, street vendors and magazine dealers in Berlin sold the publication at a price of 30 Pfennig in 1924–1925; then the price rose to 20 Pfennig.
 Certain issues aimed to highlight the political importance of lesbian culture by printing phrases on the cover, such as "this magazine may be publicized everywhere!"
 In addition to sales revenues and those from the advertising business, editorial staff and subscribers also asked for donations.

 Though the exact circulation of Die Freundin is unknown, it is assumed that it was the most widely spread lesbian magazine of the Weimar Republic, with circulation well above that of every other lesbian magazine in the German-speaking world until the 1980s.
 Thus, its circulation was likely much more than 10,000 copies, the print run of similar publication Frauenliebe in 1930.